Zombietiko/TouchDown-My1stMileStoneProject/README.md

 <h1> Testing </h1>

-•	I Used Google Chrome developer tools to test website responsiveness across multiple devices such as Tablets and Mobiles.
+<p>•I Used Google Chrome developer tools to test website responsiveness across multiple devices such as Tablets and Mobiles.</P>
-•	Tested the contact form for the required attribute.
-With this attribute it will not let you submit the form with the required information.
+<p>•Tested the contact form for the required attribute.
+With this attribute it will not let you submit the form with the required information.</P>
-•	To test this I tried to send the form without the required information but was not let until all information was given correctly.
+<p>•To test this I tried to send the form without the required information but was not let until all information was given correctly.</P>
-•	Tested that the smooth scroll worked when clicking on the links in the Navbar.
-This had to be done on all on tablets and phones too.
+<p>•Tested that the smooth scroll worked when clicking on the links in the Navbar.
+This had to be done on all on tablets and phones too.</P>
-•	Tested the link buttons to ensure they responded correctly.
-I tested these to make sure they open in a new page on devices.
+<p>•Tested the link buttons to ensure they responded correctly.
+I tested these to make sure they open in a new page on devices.</P>
-•	Used W3c validator to validate both HTML and CSS.
-I copied my code and pasted it into the validator to check for errors and warnings.
+<p>•Used W3c validator to validate both HTML and CSS.
+I copied my code and pasted it into the validator to check for errors and warnings.</P>